architect/arc.codes/src/views/docs/en/guides/domains/Namecheap.md

 ### Head back to Namecheap and click into the domain in question.

 In the final step, you'll add the final `CNAME` and `ALIAS` records to your Namecheap.
-This points your domain at your Begin app.
+This points your domain at your arc app.

 When you provide the `CNAME` record: